A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

 \subsection{Information-Theoretic Model Description}

-While most previous models aim at predicting an average trajectory, our goal here is to predict how the variability of a set of trajectories evolves over time.
-Asymptotically (for large enough datasets) the position of the limb extremity (`limb' in short) is random.
-At the end of the first phase, we may assume that it can be well approximated by a Gaussian distribution\footnote{This Gaussian assumption is often used~\cite{schmidt1979,meyer1988} and its justification depends on the conditions under which movements are produced~\cite{hancock1985}.
-We verified that in the second phase, position distributions are approximately symmetric.
-In~\cite{lai2005}, the empirical entropy of the trajectory was compared to that of the Gaussian distribution; the difference was never more than $0.3$ bits throughout the entire trajectory.}, with some standard deviation $\sigma_0$ (see Fig.~\ref{fig:sig_th}).
+Our goal is to explain the reliability of human aimed movements, i.e. how the inherent variability of a set of trajectories gets reduced over time (from $\tau$, the time of the maximum of the PVP, onwards to the end of the movement).
+In contrast, existing models of goal-directed movements usually predicting trajectories formed between and initial position and final position.

+The position of the limb extremity (`limb' in short) at the end of the first phase is \emph{random}: the distance to the target is modeled by the random variable $\mathbf{A}$.

-Thanks to the feedback, the limb position is known at the brain level.
+Thanks to the feedback (visual and proprioceptive~\cite{elliott2010}), the limb position is known at the brain level.
 Due to eye-hand coordination and fast eye dynamics, the eye is usually pointing towards the target long before the end of the movement~\cite{elliott2010}.
-Hence the position of the target is also known at the brain level.
-The distance from limb to target can thus easily evaluated by the brain; in fact it can be readily estimated by the eye if the limb is close enough to the target.
+Hence we assume that $\mathbf{A}$ is known at the brain level and can be easily evaluated.\footnote{In fact it can be estimated by the eye if the limb is close enough to the target.
+This is indeed the case since most of the distance to the target has been covered during the first phase, see \S~\ref{sec:pvp_results}.}

+We take it that $\mathbf{A}$ is a centered Gaussian with variance $\sigma^2_0$: $\mathbf{A} \sim \mathcal{N}(0,\sigma^2_0)$.
+We consider $\mathbf{A}$ to be centered, since movements can undershoot and overshoot the target.
+In general movements can come from any direction (left or right in this 1D model), hence an overshoot for one is an undershoot for the other, symmetrizing $\mathbf{A}$.
+Empirical evidence in \S~\ref{sec:empirical_two} will further support the Gaussian hypothesis.
+The first iteration of the scheme is now explained

-Let $A$ be the distance from limb to target; from the above assumptions, $A$ is modeled as a Gaussian random variable with standard deviation $\sigma_0$.
-Movements may equally well undershoot or overshoot the target~\cite{meyer1988} when users are instructed to perform fast movements.
-We assume zero mean: $A\sim \mathcal{N}(0,\sigma_0^2)$.
-To complete the movement, the brain has to send $A$ to the limb: this is the role of the second phase.
-Consider the following~scheme: \begin{itemize} \item From $A$ the brain outputs an amplitude $X_1$ to be sent to the limb:
+\paragraph{First iteration of the scheme.} The second phase of movement is commensurate to sending $\mathbf{A}$, the remaining algebraic distance to the target, from the brain to the limb (to be read with the top panel of Fig.~\ref{fig:it_model}): \begin{itemize} \item Given $\mathbf{A}$, the brain outputs an amplitude $\mathbf{X}_1$ to be sent to the limb: